wude935/pythongeocode/README.md

 # PythonGeocode

-A script written to help convert a txt file of address to geocodes.
+A script written convert a txt file of addresses to geocodes.

 ## Installation